UBC-STAT/stat545.stat.ubc.ca/guidebook-worksheets.md

 ## Introduction

-The purpose of this document is to **revise the [STAT545 guidebook](https://stat545guidebook.netlify.app/index.html)**, with the goal of having an outline to **adapt the current material into lecture worksheets, videos, and in-class demos.**
+The purpose of this document is to **revise the [STAT545 guidebook](https://stat545guidebook.netlify.app/index.html)**, adapting the current material into lecture worksheets, pre-readings & videos, and in-class demos, in the form of a table that will be up in the STAT545 website and that will be the main point of access to materials for students.

-+ Each "class meeting" will be reviewed, with each subsection being marked as:
++ Each "class meeting" will be reviewed, considering how the material will be repurposed into one of the following:

   i.
 Worksheet material - the section should be adapted to the worksheet format.

   ii.
-Video material / Pre-readings - the section should be adapted into a video or document for pre-reading material.
+Video material / Pre-class work - the section should be adapted into a video or document for pre-reading material.

   iii.
 In-class demos - sections that are fit to be presented as a class demo.